 - 8. Go to the Administration > Server page. - 9.
-Click on the Settings link near the top right to open the Edit Server Settings form. - 10.
-Set the Server IP address entry in the form to the fully qualified domain name of your load balancer.
+Click on the Settings link near the top right to open the Edit Server Settings form. - Set the Server IP address entry in the form to the fully qualified domain name of your ElectricFlow server's load balancer.